claud-e/MechaCar_Statistical_Analysis/README.md

 - What metric or metrics are you going to test?

-price, fuel efficiency, average lifespan
+ fuel efficiency vs life of the vehicle

 - What is the null hypothesis or alternative hypothesis?

-Null hypothesis: there is no statistical difference between the two vehicles
+Null: There is no relationship between the two variables

-Altertavie hypothesis: There is a difference
+Alternative: There is a relationship

 - What statistical test would you use to test the hypothesis?
 And why?

-price: I would use ANOVA to compare the average price of different vehicles as categories because

-fuel efficiency:

-average lifespan:
+Linear regression, because I want to see if the independant variable (life of the vehicle) has any effect on the dependant variable (fuel efficiency), and if it does I want to be able to predict it.

 - What data is needed to run the statistical test?

-average price,
+Fuel efficiency of several of the MechaCars paired with how much time they have been in service.